If you're a highly sensitive person, then your sensitive leadership traits make you a natural born leader.

 For example, they might remember one of their workers is really good at writing.
 As a result, they'll get them to do more work related to writing.
 HSP leaders can know better than most leaders how to make use of a person’s best skills for maximum benefit.

-The HSP not only accomplishes building up the company, but they also accomplish bringing greater fulfillment to the worker, because they get to do what they’re good at and enjoy.
+The HSP not only accomplishes building up the company through their sensitive leadership, but they also accomplish bringing greater fulfillment to the worker, because they get to do what they’re good at and enjoy.

 Beyond these examples, all the important stuff that needs to be done at certain deadlines, a highly sensitive person will make sure nobody forgets, and everybody gets it done.